soniah/blog/content/posts/2011-09-13-git-patch-add.md

 It&#8217;s like doing an interactive add, then choosing &#8216;p&#8217; for patching.
 From the manual:

-*       -p, &#8211;patch*
+*       -p, --patch*

 *Interactively choose hunks of patch between the index and the work tree and add them to the index.
-This gives the user a chance to review the difference before adding modified contents to** the index.* *This effectively runs add &#8211;interactive, but bypasses the initial command menu and directly jumps to the patch subcommand.
+This gives the user a chance to review the difference before adding modified contents to** the index.* *This effectively runs add --interactive, but bypasses the initial command menu and directly jumps to the patch subcommand.
 See “Interactive mode” for details.*